CesarCaramazana/DQN_COMPANION_kitchen/README.md

 **Some problems that have been identified**:
 - In order to train the model without the need of real interaction, a table of deterministic rewards has been stablished in the environment setup.
 This shifts the problem closer to a supervised learning scenario, since there is only one optimal action for every posible state.
 - The states are currently defined as the "Next atomic action", even though the Active Object variable is concatenated.
 To make the Active Object useful, one could try to implement a take_action function that takes into account which object is needed.
 - The robot action repertoire is not the actual repertoire.
-Right now, actions have been hard-coded as "grab object", where "object" is every possibility of the environment.
+Right now, actions have been hard-coded as "grab [object]", where [object] is every possibility of the environment.
 - The discount gamma factor plays a critical role in the loss function curve.
 When gamma is close to 0.99, the loss is noisier; when gamma is close to 0, the loss has a very steep slope during the first episodes and then gets horizontal.